Obtaining VA Benefits For Disabled Veterans

 - Overall, the VA will take a comprehensive approach to your claim.
 The VA will assign a disability rating based on a percentage.
 The higher your disability percentage, the greater your disability.
 A veteran who is 90% disabled may receive significantly more compensation than a veteran who is only 30% disabled.

 - This is why you need to be sure that your application is accurate and thorough.
 If you are missing or misrepresenting information, you may receive an inaccurate rating.
-The best veterans benefits attorneys can ensure that you present the best claim possible.
+The best veterans benefits can ensure that you present the best claim possible.

 How We Help With Disabled Veterans Benefits